Sen. Lamar Alexander spotted playing Christmas music on piano in US Senate building

-In a brief clip posted to Twitter, Sen. Alexander played “Hard the Harold Angels Sing” before going into “O Come All Ye Faithful.”
+In a brief clip posted to Twitter, Sen. Alexander played “Hark! the Herald Angels Sing” before going into “O Come, All Ye Faithful.”

 The Republican state senator from Maryville has held office since 2003, and announced in 2018 that he would not seek a fourth term in 2020.
 The 80-year-old Alexander also served as the 45th governor of Tennessee from 1979 to 1987 and served as the 5th US Secretary of Education under President George H.W.
 Bush from 1991 to 1993.